publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch29/m__us_usc_t12_s2803.md

     (c) __Period of maintenance__

-        Any information required to be compiled and made available under this section, other than loan application register information under subsection (j) of this section, shall be maintained and made available for a period of five years after the close of the first year during which such information is required to be maintained and made available.
+        Any information required to be compiled and made available under this section, other than loan application register information under subsection (j), shall be maintained and made available for a period of five years after the close of the first year during which such information is required to be maintained and made available.

     (d) __Duration of disclosure requirements__

-        Notwithstanding the provisions of subsection (a)(1) of this section, data required to be disclosed under this section for 1980 and thereafter shall be disclosed for each calendar year.
+        Notwithstanding the provisions of subsection (a)(1), data required to be disclosed under this section for 1980 and thereafter shall be disclosed for each calendar year.
 Any depository institution which is required to make disclosures under this section but which has been making disclosures on some basis other than a calendar year basis shall make available a separate disclosure statement containing data for any period prior to calendar year 1980 which is not covered by the last full year report prior to the 1980 calendar year report.

     (e) __Format for disclosures__

-        Subject to subsection (h) of this section, the Bureau shall prescribe a standard format for the disclosures required under this section.
+        Subject to subsection (h), the Bureau shall prescribe a standard format for the disclosures required under this section.

     (f) __Data disclosure system; operation, etc.__